Hungry Happenings

 Jump to Recipe

-Enjoy decadently rich, luxuriously creamy, Mini Cheesecakes after dinner or at a party.
-Each little cheesecake-topped graham cracker crust is baked in a muffin cup and can be served plain or topped with chocolate ganache, soft caramel, strawberry sauce, lemon curd, peanut butter frosting, or even edible flowers.
+Enjoy decadently rich, luxuriously creamy, mini cheesecakes for dessert tonight or at your next party.
+Each individual cheesecake is baked in a muffin cup and can be served plain or topped with chocolate ganache, soft caramel, strawberry sauce, lemon curd, peanut butter frosting, or even edible flowers.

-Over the years I have created a lot of decorated cheesecakes to share with your here.
-Most are baked in an 8 or 9-inch springform pan.
-When I'm hosting a party or serving a heavy dinner I prefer to serve individual-sized mini desserts so I've adjusted my recipe to make these mini cheesecakes.
+Over the years I have used that recipe to create a lot of decorated cheesecakes, most of which are baked in large springform pans.
+When I'm hosting a party, I prefer to serve individual-sized desserts so I've adjusted the recipe to make these cheesecakes in muffin tins.

-Each little cupcake-sized cheesecake has a wonderful ratio of crust to filling and is so creamy that it practically melts in your mouth.
+Each cupcake-sized cheesecake has a wonderful ratio of crust to filling and is so creamy that it practically melts in your mouth.
 The flavor of sugar-sweetened cream cheese and sour cream with hints of vanilla really comes through in this dessert.

-These cheesecake minis are so amazingly good served plain, but can be elevated to new heights when topped with chocolate ganache, soft caramel, dulce de leche, strawberry sauce, lemon curd, or even peanut butter frosting.
+These plain cheesecake cupcakes are so amazingly good but can be elevated to new heights when topped with chocolate ganache, caramel sauce, dulce de leche, strawberry sauce, lemon curd, or even peanut butter frosting.
 They can even be topped with edible flowers to make them strikingly beautiful.

 • are easy to make in a muffin tin (bake in paper wrappers for easy removal)